Martha's Tips for the Perfect Cookout

-Last weekend, Martha hosted a grilling party with meat purveyor Pat LaFrieda and Jason Craven, president of landscaping firm Southern Botanical.
-The occasion: a Facebook Live demonstration of grilling tips and tricks featuring Martha's newest grilling package with Pat LaFrieda and her favorite new grill: Grill Dome.
+Martha loves every chance to entertain and there's no better occasion to gather a group of friends than at a summer grilling party.
+Our founder teamed up with meat purveyor Pat LaFrieda and Jason Craven, president of landscaping firm Southern Botanical, to share tips and tricks for a successful cookout.
+The event featured Martha's grilling package with Pat LaFrieda and her favorite new grill: Grill Dome.

 The Grill Dome, explained Craven, is a ceramic grill that can heat up in just 15 minutes.
-And when you're done with your cookout, you can reuse the charcoal that's not burned.
+And when you're done with your cookout, you can reuse any charcoal that's not burned.

-Another of the hostess’s favorite tips is to stash little bar cloths all around her cooking and prep areas.
+Another of our founder's favorite tips is to stash little bar cloths all around her cooking and prep areas.
 "I keep lots of these dampened everywhere where I'm cooking," she explained, "and you can keep every work surface clean."
-Martha then handed a cloth to LaFrieda, who was manning the grill, and quipped: "so you don't wipe things with your perspiration when cooking outdoors."
+Martha handed a cloth to LaFrieda, who was manning the grill, and quipped: "so you don't wipe things with your perspiration when cooking outdoors."

-Her other recommendations for the perfect barbecue: fresh fruits, an assortment of condiments for hotdogs and burgers decanted in enamel jars, toppings like lettuce (Martha grows hers using Jonny’s Seeds), onions, cornichons, bread-and-butter pickles, yellow and red tomatoes sliced on a wooden cutting board and corn dressed with Mexican cheese, potato salad and, of course, the meats!
+Her other recommendations for the perfect barbecue: fresh fruits, an assortment of condiments for hot dogs and burgers decanted into enamel jars, and fixings including lettuce (Martha grows her own using Johnny's Seeds), onions, cornichons, bread-and-butter pickles, yellow and red tomatoes sliced on a wooden cutting board and corn dressed with Mexican cheese, potato salad and, of course, the meats!